wxtiles/wxtiles.github.io/getting-started/index.md

   console.log(response);
 }
 ```
+###Trying it out
+This page has been setup with the javascript library and the simple callback above so you can open the dev tools of your browser and try out any of the examples below.

 ###Getting layers
 Assuming that we have setup a callback function, then querying for layers is as easy as passing the id of the owner of the layers, in this case 'wxtiles', any empty options object, and the callback we set up earlier.